 Money grows in your garden!
-If you like getting your hands dirty, at some point you've probably thought about starting a market garden.
+If you like getting your hands dirty, that some point you've probably thought about starting a market garden.
 It is a great business, and can be very satisfying.
-For further reading . . .

 It can also be frustrating and exhausting.
 The difference is in how you approach it.
 Here's a few things I've learned about gardening for a living that will help point you in the right direction.

 What are your reasons for starting a market garden?
 Do you want to